 Our Family Program is designed to facilitate transition into permanent housing by promoting resiliency and skills to maintain permanent residences.
 Staff and partners focus on communication skills, economic barriers, parenting, coping strategies, and supporting children’s educational and social development through enrichment activities and programs.

-In FY 2016, IHS served 115-family households, including 176 adults and 224 children 18 years old and younger.
+In FY 2016, IHS served 115-family households, including 176 adults and 224 children, 18 years old and younger.
 Before entering shelter, children often demonstrate low self-esteem, presents with poor hygiene, are malnourished, and are often under-performing in school.
 Our Family Program is committed to helping children and families re-establish a sense of “normalcy” through the shelter’s structure, establishing enrichment activities, homework club, summer fun and community activities outside of school.
 Children are oftentimes also reconnected with families at IHS after state intervention through Child Welfare Services (CWS).

 Case Managers are life-coaches who help homeless clients navigate the health and human services system.
 With support, clients are better able to access state benefits, housing assistance, treatment programs, healthcare, employment and general community activities.
 We offer specialized types of Case Management programs focused on addressing mental illness, substance abuse, community re-entry after incarceration, veterans and families in crisis.

 IHS partners with over 80 community partner organizations throughout Hawaii to provide an expanded spectrum of services aimed at their individual needs, and ending and preventing their homelessness.
-Health and human service providers seeking partnership with IHS may contact us.

 Stable health is critical to a homeless person’s ability to achieve goals of housing and employment.
 While we operate a wellness clinic at the Sumner Men’s Shelter, we also provide clients with direct access to healthcare services through a partnership with the Kalihi-Palama Health Center healthcare for the Homeless, located at the Kaaahi Women & Family Shelter.